Botox for Migraines Treatment London | Botox Clinic Harley street

 Are there any side effects of Botox for migraines?

 Most people report minimal to no pain after receiving Botox, and it is considered to be fairly safe.
-Your Botox for migraines treatment may have some slight side effects, such as:
+However, your Botox for migraines treatment may have some slight side effects, such as:

 • Bruising, redness, or swelling around the injection sites